-9.2 Diamond Drill Hole Results
+10.2 Diamond Drill Hole Results

-Diamond drilling to date on the Red Willow project has been conducted on six grids that include Osprey, Geneva, Radon, Lasby Lake, Mustang and Long Lake.
+Diamond drilling to date on the Red Willow project has been conducted with six conductive areas that include Osprey, Geneva, Radon, Lasby Lake, Mustang and Long Lake/333.

-9.2.1 Osprey Grid Drill Results
+10.2.1 Osprey Grid Drill Results

-The first drill program on the Red Willow project in 2007 targeted the six-kilometer long, "S"-shaped Osprey conductor on the Osprey grid (Figure 34).
-Hole RW-07 of that program intersected 0.20% eU $3O_8$ over 5.8 metres at the shallow depth of 70 metres just north of Osprey Lake.
-Due to lost core within the mineralized interval of RW-07, an eU $3O_8$ is used which is a radiometric equivalent calculated from the calibrated natural gamma geophysical log.
+The first drill program on the Red Willow project in 2007 targeted the six-kilometre long, "S"-shaped Osprey conductor on the Osprey grid (Figure 34).
+Hole RW-07 of that program intersected 0.17% U3O8 over 3.6 metres at the shallow depth of 70 metres just north of Osprey Lake.
 Since that time, numerous geophysical surveys have been conducted over the grid to help target the drilling of this priority target.
-Target areas are discussed separately below and include the area around Osprey Lake (location of hole RW-07), Osprey Hinge, Central Osprey, Osprey South, Osprey North and Osprey West.
+Target areas are discussed separately below and include the area around Osprey Lake, Osprey North, Osprey Hinge, Central Osprey, Osprey South, and Osprey West.